MotasemAlfarra/starter-academic/content/authors/admin/_index.md

 title: Motasem Alfarra
 role: PhD Student - Electrical and Computer Engineering
 avatar_filename: avatar.jpg
 bio: I am a Ph.D. student at KAUST in Saudi Arabia.
 I am currently focused on assessing and enhancing the robustness of deep neural networks.
-I am part of the Image and Video Understanding Lab advised by Prof. Bernard Ghanem.
-I received my MSc degree in electical Engineering from KAUST , and my undergraduate degree in Electrical Engineering from Kuwait University.
-My main research interests building robust neural networks and leveraging robust models for different applications.
+I am part of the Image and Video Understanding Lab (IVUL) advised by Prof. Bernard Ghanem.
+I received my MSc degree in Electical Engineering from KAUST, and my undergraduate degree in Electrical Engineering from Kuwait University.
+My main research interests are building robust neural networks and leveraging robust models for different applications.
 In general, I am interested in computer vision and machine learning.
 interests:
   - Netowrk Robustness and Certification
   - Randomized Smoothing